Aunt Franny’s Lemon Coconut Walnut Bars

 Preheat oven to 300 degrees F. Line an 9 X 13-inch baking pan with parchment paper draping over two sides.

 Put the crust ingredients into a large bowl and stir with a fork until combined.
-Dump into the prepared baking pan and press firmly and evenly along the bottom.
-Bake until it begins to turn golden brown, 10 minutes.
+Dump into the prepared baking pan and press firmly to evenly cover the bottom of the pan.
+If you find your fingers sticking to the dough, lay a piece of parchment over the dough as you press.
+Bake until it just begins get some color, about 12 minutes.

 Cool for at least 12 minutes before adding the topping.
 Turn oven up to 350 F.